 Europe 387: Peace of Acilisene

-Political map of Europe & the Mediterranean on 25 Jan 387 (Theodosian Dynasty: Peace of Acilisene), showing the following events: Cession of Manuel Mamikonian; Magnus Maximus’ return to Britain; Recognition of Magnus Maximus; Gildo and Magnus Maximus; Odotheus; Magnus Maximus enters Italy; Peace of Acilisene.
+Political map of Europe & the Mediterranean on 25 Jan 387 (Theodosian Dynasty: Divided Empire: Peace of Acilisene), showing the following events: Cession of Manuel Mamikonian; Magnus Maximus’ return to Britain; Recognition of Magnus Maximus; Gildo and Magnus Maximus; Odotheus; Magnus Maximus enters Italy; Peace of Acilisene.

 Magnus Maximus’ overthrow of Gratian (383) was reluctantly recognized by the eastern Roman emperor Theodosius, who faced too many threats in the East to deal with the usurper.
 An uneasy peace between the emperors lasted until 387, when Theodosius stabilized the eastern frontier by agreeing to partition Armenia with the Persians.